Can you just throw wildflower seeds?

 • Heavy Clay Soil Wildflower (includes grass) - contains UK native annual and perennial wildflowers that thrive in clay soils to provide a year-on-year range of species variety and colour.
 It also contains complementing arable grasses.

 • Sandy Soil Wildflower (includes grass) - contains UK native annual and perennial wildflowers that thrive in sandy soils and contains complementing arable grasses.
-RHS Plants for Pollinator approved - a great source of food for bees and other pollinators.
+RHS Plants for Pollinators approved it as a great food source for bees and other pollinators.

 What time of year can I plant wildflower seeds?